AdobeDocs/uxp-photoshop/src/pages/guides/hybrid-plugins/getting-started/index.md

 ## Download the SDK

 Begin by downloading the UXP Hybrid plugin SDK from [Developer Console](https://developer.adobe.com/console/servicesandapis/ps) (here is [what to do if you get “Access Denied”](https://developer.adobe.com/developer-distribution/creative-cloud/docs/guides/faq/#what-do-i-do-when-i-get-access-denied-upon-login)).
 Unpack the contents and make sure you check out the README.md.
-There are special instructions for building and packaging these plugins since they are different from a traditional UXP plugin.
+There are special instructions for building and packaging these plugins since they are different from a standard UXP plugin.

 The concept of a hybrid plugin is very similar to Node.js C++ Addons.
 The dynamically linked shared objects written in C++ are available to JavaScript. `template-dev` walks you through a very basic example that illustrates how the two worlds communicate.